#8 Public Protection, Crimes and Offenses

 - The City shall issue such proclamation and take such action when rabies is suspected or exists as is required by Minnesota Statutes.

-It is the duty of every physician, or other practitioner, to report to the Police Department the names and addresses of persons treated for bites inflicted by animals, together with such other information as will be helpful in rabies control.
+It is the duty of every physician, or other practitioner, to report to the Police Department the names and addresses of persons treated for bites inflicted by dogs or cats, together with such other information as will be helpful in rabies control.

-It is the duty of every licensed veterinarian to report to the Police Department the diagnosis of an animal observed by the licensed veterinarian as a rabies suspect.
+It is the duty of every licensed veterinarian to report to the Police Department the diagnosis of a dog or cat observed by the licensed veterinarian as a rabies suspect.

-Except for controlled breeding purposes, every female animal in heat shall be kept confined in a building or secure enclosure, or in a veterinary hospital or boarding kennel, in such manner that such female animal cannot come in contact with other animals.
+Except for controlled breeding purposes, every female dog or cat in heat shall be kept confined in a building or secure enclosure, or in a veterinary hospital or boarding kennel, in such manner that such female animal cannot come in contact with other animals.

-- Suffer or permit an animal to defecate upon public property, or the private property of another, without immediately removing the excrement and disposing of it in a sanitary manner;
+- Permit a dog, cat or other domestic animal to defecate upon public property, or the private property of another, without immediately removing the excrement and disposing of it in a sanitary manner;

-2. Suffer or permit an animal to be upon public property, or the private property of another, unless such animal is in the custody of a person of suitable age and discretion having in his possession equipment and supplies for excrement removal;
+- Permit a dog, cat or other domestic animal to be upon public property, or the private property of another, unless such animal is in the custody of a person of suitable age and discretion having in his possession equipment and supplies for excrement removal;

-3. Permit animal excrement to accumulate for a period in excess of seven (7) days on premises occupied by the owner without removal and sanitary disposal.
+- Permit excrement to accumulate for a period in excess of seven (7) days on premises occupied by the owner without removal and sanitary disposal.

 It shall be unlawful for any person to keep or harbor a dog, which habitually barks or cries.
 Habitual barking shall be defined as barking for repeated intervals of at least three (3) minutes with less than one (1) minute of interruption.
 Such barking must also be audible off of the owner or caretaker’s premises.

-Any owner who chooses to restrain or control an animal by affixing a leash to a stake, picket, or other immobile object must do so in a manner that restrains the animal as follows:
+- Any owner who chooses to restrain or control a dog by affixing a leash to a stake, picket, or other immobile object must do so in a manner that restrains the animal as follows:

-Any owner who chooses to retrain an animal in a fenced or caged area, also known as a kennel, must do so in a manner as follows:
+- Any owner who chooses to restrain a dog in a fenced or caged area, also known as a kennel, must do so in a manner as follows:

 - Locate such kennel 10 feet from any property line;